Austin-jc/ec-employee-project/README.md

 **To establish connection we first must set the database connection string in the environment variables**

-1. Open the .env.enviroment file
+1. Open the .env.example file
 2. replace the variable DATABASE_URL with the database connection string for the database we just created
    - This string is in form `postgresql://<username>:<password>@<host>:<port_number>/<db_name>`
    - replace the values in the < > brackets with the corresponding fields.
 This is what the whole line should look like: